-- Discomfort: Mild to Moderate.
-Anticipate 3 – 5 days of pain medication depending on whether your implants are placed above or below the muscle.
+- Discomfort: Mild to moderate.
+Anticipate three to five days of needing pain medication depending on whether your breast implants are placed above or below the muscle.

-- Bruising: Generally there is none.
-If any bruising is present it will improve in 7 – 10 days.
+- Bruising: Generally there is none upon breast augmentation recovery.
+If any bruising is present immediately after the procedure, it will improve in seven to 10 days.

-- Swelling: 1 – 6 weeks.
-Most of the swelling subsides after 2 weeks.
-Generally shorter if the implants are above the muscle.
-Activity will worsen swelling.
+- Swelling: One to six weeks.
+Most of the swelling subsides after two weeks.
+Swelling is typically less severe if the implants are above the chest muscle.
+Being overactive will worsen swelling.

 - Bandages: None.
-The incision is covered with a skin glue which wears off in a week.
+The incision is covered with skin glue that wears off in a week.

-- Work: You may return to work in 3 – 7 days if the implants are above the muscle or 5 – 10 days if they are below the muscle.
+- Work: You may return to work in three to seven days if the breast implants are above the muscle or five to 10 days if they are below the muscle.

-- Exercise: May be resumed in 2 – 4 weeks.
+- Exercise: May be resumed in two to four weeks.

 Breast Augmentation FAQ’s